Marlborough District

 Marlborough is known for its dry climate, the Marlborough Sounds, and Sauvignon blanc wine.
-It takes its name from the earlier Marlborough Province, which was named after General The 1st Duke of Marlborough, an English general and statesman.
+It takes its name from the earlier Marlborough Province, which was named after John Churchill, 1st Duke of Marlborough, an English general and statesman.

 Geography

 Marlborough's geography can be roughly divided into four sections.
 The south and west sections are mountainous, particularly the southern section, which rises to the peaks of the Kaikōura Ranges.
 These two mountainous regions are the final northern vestiges of the ranges that make up the Southern Alps, although that name is rarely applied to mountains this far north.

-Between those two sections is the long straight valley of the Wairau River.
+Between those two sections is the long, straight valley of the Wairau River.
 This broadens to wide plains at its eastern end, in the centre of which stands the town of Blenheim.
 This region has fertile soil and temperate weather, which has enabled it to become the centre of the New Zealand wine industry.

 The fourth geographic zone lies along its north coast.
-Here the drowned valleys of the Marlborough Sounds make for a convoluted and attractive coastline.
+Here, the drowned valleys of the Marlborough Sounds make for a convoluted and attractive coastline.
 The town of Picton is located at the southern end of one of the larger sounds, Queen Charlotte Sound.
 The town of Havelock is at the southern end of the Pelorus Sound; this sound feeds into Kenepuru Sound.

 Climate

-In line with most of New Zealand, the Marlborough Region has a temperate oceanic climate (Köppen Cfb) with warm summers, cool winters, and rainfall distributed across the year.
+In line with most of New Zealand, the Marlborough region has a temperate oceanic climate (Köppen Cfb) with warm summers, cool winters, and rainfall distributed across the year.